Collections

 It is an important work that harmonizes ornamentation with realism in a wondrous fashion.

-Floral Offering1940 166.6×115.0 cm
+1940 166.6×115.0 cm

 The painting is an excellent work that is brilliantly and elegantly executed and does full justice to the title.
 Ryushi is a singularly unique artist in that he turned from western-style painting to Japanese-style painting after visiting America at the age of 28.
 It is truly characteristic of the artist to depict an arrangement of peonies in a bamboo basket on a large canvas.